DapoAdeola/London-Bike-share-Analysis/README.md

 ## Analysis
+### What is the total bike share for the period?
+a total of 19,905,972 ride shares for the dataset period of Jan 4th 2015 - Jan 3rd 2017

 ### How does weather affect bike usage?
 plotting the total bike shares against weather type on a column chart The most bikes are shared when the weather is clear  followed by scattered and broken clouds